golemfactory/golem-architecture/arch-snapshot/arch.md

 ##### Handling identities

-Each Golem Node can have multiple identities, though only one is used to identify the Node within the network.
-The Net module must be capable of handling messages sent to and from any of these identities.
+Each Golem Node can have multiple identities, with one of them (the default identity) used to identify the Node within the network.
+However, operations on a Golem Node can also be performed in the context of secondary identities.
+The Net module must be able to handle messages sent to and from any of these identities.
+For more information on identification, refer to the chapter about the [identity module](#identity).
+This section focuses solely on the Net module interface.

 In addition to the GSB endpoints bound to the `/net/{NodeId}` prefix, as described in the [Address Translation chapter](#address-translation), there is another prefix: `/from/{LocalId}/to/{RemoteId}`.
 This enables messages to